Free Tool

 Getting your hydroponic pH and nutrient levels right is the single biggest factor in how well your plants grow.
 Too low on nutrients and your plants stay small and pale.
 Too high and you get salt burn, tip burn, and stunted roots.

-This free calculator takes your crop type, hydroponic system, and reservoir size and gives you exact pH targets, EC ranges, and nutrient doses in millilitres.
+This free calculator takes your crop, hydroponic system, and reservoir size and gives you exact pH targets, seedling and mature EC, PPM on both meter scales, water and air temperature, light schedule, and nutrient doses in millilitres.
 It works for Kratky jars, DWC buckets, NFT channels, and all-in-one kits like AeroGarden.

 Step 1 of 3 – Choose your crop